harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 - Usually, very long running pipelines are waiting on something (approvals, test results, deployments) that took longer than expected.
 A quicker timeout makes it clear that something went wrong in the workflow, instead of indefinitely waiting.
 - Long running pipelines impact the availablility of Harness resources.

-For more information, go to [Deloyment logs and limitations](https://developer.harness.io/docs/continuous-delivery/manage-deployments/deployment-logs-and-limitations) and [Pipeline settings](https://developer.harness.io/docs/platform/pipelines/pipeline-settings).
+For more information, go to [Deployment logs and limitations](https://developer.harness.io/docs/continuous-delivery/manage-deployments/deployment-logs-and-limitations) and [Pipeline settings](https://developer.harness.io/docs/platform/pipelines/pipeline-settings).

 ### Can we disable the Fetch Instances in custom deployment stage ?